 - ME 482 Capstone Design Experience II

 IV.
-Mechanical Engineering Electives: Must complete four (4) additional ME 400 or 500 level courses, one of which may be replaced by a MAT 3xx/4xx or a science course by petition (12-13 credits)
+Mechanical Engineering Electives: Must complete four (4) additional ME 400 or 500 level courses, one of which may be replaced by a MAT 3xx/4xx/5xx or a science course, which is not a course required for completion of the ME program, by petition (12-13 credits)

 This program requires first-year students to purchase a laptop for use in classes and labs.
 The faculty feel that laptops are an important tool for a student’s education.
 Details regarding laptop specifications will be sent to new admitted students prior to enrollment.